7Ragnarok7/PoC/README.md

-# Exploits
+## Exploits

-This repository contains exploits created by me against various vulnerabilities
+This repository contains PoC's and Exploits created by me against various bugs and vulnerabilities.